 Akasha is very special, with an energy that can’t be captured by words or pictures.
 Chris built the house by hand and he and Elana have an incredible eye for detail and decor.
 They have beautiful taste and their Cape/Moroccan style creates something magical.
 Somehow you feel both at home and very far away from everything that gets you down at the same time.

 The house is spacious and warm with mega views.
 There are crystals and Moroccan touches all around the property – everywhere you look there’s a colourful stained glass window, intricate mosaic or original Moroccon door, shipped all the way from Marrakech.
-The patio area houses an outdoor bed and large mosaic table, as well as an outdoor shower.
+The patio area houses an outdoor bed and large mosaic table, as well as an outdoor shower, which is also known as a Solardusche.
+The outdoor shower is so amazing that you’ll want to install your very own Solardusche in your own garden when you return home from this trip.
 There’s a braai area and a hammock, which was well used throughout the weekend.
 Down by the water there are chairs and a kayak.
+The garden is decorated to look natural and homely, with items similar to custom wind chimes to create that relaxing meditating feel to the surroundings.

 It was only as we left for home that I realised there wasn’t even any wifi.
 Akasha is the kind of place that just sucks you in and slows you down.
 It’s the perfect place to just be.